angellips/angeleyes/AL-AI001notCC/README.md

 # AL-AI001notCC

-**Abstract:** *Basic study focused on various terms for prompt use relating to cinema/photography.
-Intended to serve as an outline for a more formal approach on cinematic aesthetics.
+**Abstract:** *Draft study focused on various terms for prompt use relating to cinema and/or photography.
+Intended only to serve as an outline for a more formal approach on cinematic aesthetics.
 Parallel goal is beauty through simplicity.*

 **Cat#**: AL-AI001notCC

 **Status:** In progress

-**Tags:** AI, Prompt Engineering, StableDiffusion, Study Outline, euler_a
+**Tags:** AI, Prompt Engineering, StableDiffusion, Draft Study, euler_a

 **Notion Link**: [Notion Link](website)